Majorana vortex modes in spin-singlet chiral superconductors with noncollinear spin ordering: Local density of states study: Introduction

 It should be noted, that the subgap states including Majorana modes in 2D topological superconductors requires the absence of bulk gapless excitations in order to be realized.
 For example, in 2D nodal superconductors, such as $d$-wave superconductors and extended $s$-wave superconductors with zeros of the order parameter on nodal lines in the Brillouin zone, the trivial modes appear near zero energy.
 Such modes are caused by the nodal bulk excitations and prevent the formation of Majorana modes.
 Therefore a mechanism for opening an energy gap in the bulk spectrum of nodal superconductors should be suggested.
 Recently, it was shown that the gap is open for coupled structures of the nodal superconductor and a magnetic texture crystal~\cite{steffensen-21}.
+In such a system Majorana modes are pinned by a vortex in the magnetization, rather than the superconducting term.
 Another way to open the gap is the formation of a chiral superconducting state with the complex order parameter, such as, for example, the $d_{x^2-y^2}+id_{xy}$ state (in the following this symmetry is marked as $d_1+id_2$).
 It should be mentioned that these statements are correct for 2D systems with open boundary conditions in two directions of the lattice.
 If the strip geometry is considered, when open boundaries exist in one direction of the lattice and the periodic boundary conditions are applied in the other direction, it becomes possible to study Majorana end modes in nodal superconductors~\cite{sato-10}.

 The chiral d-wave superconductivity is characterized by spin-singlet pairings and its order parameter vanishes at some points of the Brillouin zone (nodal points).
-Therefore, the chiral superconductor has the gapped excitation spectrum under wide conditions in the homogeneous case with the periodic boundary conditions.
+Therefore the chiral superconductor has the gapped excitation spectrum under wide conditions in the homogeneous case with the periodic boundary conditions.
 The energy gap is closed only for certain parameters when the Fermi contour intersects the set of nodal points~\cite{zhou-08, valkov-17}.
-It is supposed that the $d_1+id_2$-wave superconductivity can be formed in triangular and hexagonal lattice systems~\cite{baskaran-03, black-schaffer-14, kagan-15}.
+It is believed that the $d_1+id_2$-wave superconductivity can be formed in hexagonal lattice systems (as an example, Na$_x$CoO$_2$~\cite{baskaran-03, zhou-08} with triangular lattice and graphene with honeycomb lattice \cite{black-schaffer-14, kagan-15}).